-Sharks are killed for many reasons.
-Their largely undeserved reputation as man eaters has sparked an entire industry devoted to catching them for sport.
-Sharks are also targets of intensive commercial fisheries around the globe.
-In addition, they are the accidental bycatch of fisheries that target other large fish such as swordfish and tuna.
-A variety of species of ray, which are related to sharks, are also caught by commercial fisheries.
+Sharks are killed for many reasons: for sport, as targets of intensive commercial fisheries, and as accidental bycatch of fisheries that target other large fish such as swordfish and tuna.
+A variety of species of rays, which are related to sharks, are also caught by commercial fisheries.
 Sharks caught both as bycatch and as target species wind up being sold in a variety of forms.

 Popular in East Asia, shark fins are considered a delicacy and shark fin soup can sell for as much as $100 per bowl.
-This has given rise to the particularly wasteful practice of "finning", where the shark's fins are removed and the remainder of the shark thrown back into the sea..
-Frequently alive when finned, these animals die an agonizing death.
-It has been estimated that, around the world, tens of millions of sharks die in this way every year.
-Some countries, including the United States, have banned the practice.
+This has given rise to the particularly wasteful practice of "finning," where the shark's fins are removed and the remainder of the shark thrown back into the sea to die an agonizing death.
+Around the world, tens of millions of sharks die in this way every year.
+Some countries have banned the practice.

 The skin of sharks and rays is made of fine scales known as denticles.
-Its primary use is in leather products.
-Shark skins are tanned in the same way as the skin of most terrestrial animals such as cows.
 The United States, northern Europe and Japan are major markets for shark skin.
 It is used in the manufacture of luxury items including boots and shoes, handbags, wallets and purses, belts, watch straps, holsters and for ornamentation.
-According to the United Nations, tiger, lemon, dusky, nurse, sandbar, porbeagle, shortfin mako, scalloped hammerhead and bull sharks are most often used in the manufacture of leather goods
+According to the United Nations, tiger, lemon, dusky, nurse, sandbar, porbeagle, shortfin mako, scalloped hammerhead and bull sharks are most often used in the manufacture of leather goods.

 The skeleton of a shark is comprised of cartilage, not bone.
-There are unsubstantiated claims that shark cartilage has curative and/or preventative powers in a variety of minor and major ailments.
-It has been used for everything from acne, asthma and eczema, to life-threatening diseases such as AIDS and cancer.
-The cartilage is sold powdered or in capsule or tablet form.
+There are unsubstantiated claims that shark cartilage has curative and/or preventative powers for a variety of minor and major ailments.
+It has been used to treat ailments from acne, asthma and eczema to AIDS and cancer.
 Trade in shark cartilage is widespread and poorly documented.
 The major producing and consuming countries are the USA, Japan, Australia and India, with growing markets in Europe and other industrialized countries.
 Companies in the United States market shark cartilage to more than 35 other countries.

-The cartilage of blue sharks is considered to be among the highest in quality because it contains larger quantities of chondroitin, but cartilage of a variety of both deep sea and coastal tropical sharks is used to manufacture products containing shark cartilage.
+The cartilage of blue sharks is considered to be among the highest in quality because it contains larger quantities of chondroitin, but cartilage of a variety of both deep sea and coastal tropical sharks is used.

 Shark liver oil